Rugged servers: What do you mean 'stress-tested?'

 Stress-tested servers are tried-and-true machines with a long service life.
 Some rugged computers and components last, at best, three to seven years.
 That's pretty good, but why stop there?

 We've all been there.
-We buy a computer that seems like it fits our needs, and after just a few years, it fails.
-Now we have to go out and buy another computer or drop our hard-earned money on an expensive repair or replacement part.
+We buy a computer that seems like it fits our needs, and after just a few years, it fails, or you encounter issues that cost exorbitant amounts of money and time to fix.
+Now we have to go out and buy another computer or drop more dollars on an expensive repair or replacement part.
 Ugh.
-We at Trenton Systems are already stressed just thinking about it.
+We're already stressed just thinking about it.

 At Trenton, our average computer life cycle surpasses the industry average by 3.67 times.
-Our computers and components are built to withstand the test of time, lasting, on average, between 11 and 15 years, or what we at Trenton like to call "an entire decade and then some."
+Our computers and components are built to withstand the test of time, lasting, on average, between 11 and 15 years.

 A shorter computer life cycle robs you of the hours that could have been allocated toward other opportunities.
 In terms of expanding your project scope, the opportunity cost becomes clear, quickly.